Chemical formula: C₁₅H₁₉NO₂ Molecular mass: 245.322 g/mol PubChem compound: 10220503

 Repeated once daily dosing with tasimelteon does not result in changes in pharmacokinetic parameters or significant accumulation of tasimelteon.

-In elderly subjects, tasimelteon exposure increased by approximately two-fold compared with non-elderly adults.
+In elderly subjects, tasimelteon exposure increased by approximately two-fold compared to non-elderly adults.
+Due to the overall inter-subject variability of tasimelteon, this increase is not clinically meaningful and dose adjustment is not recommended.

-The mean overall exposure of tasimelteon was approximately 20-30% greater in female than in male subjects.
+The mean overall exposure of tasimelteon was approximately 1.6-fold greater in female than in male subjects.
+Due to the overall inter-subject variability of tasimelteon, this increase is not clinically meaningful and dose adjustment is not recommended.

-The pharmacokinetic profile of a 20 mg dose of tasimelteon was compared among eight subjects with severe renal impairment (estimated glomerular filtration rate [eGFR] ≤29 mL/min/1.73m²), eight subjects with end-stage renal disease (ESRD) (GFR <15 mL/min/1.73m²) requiring hemodialysis, and sixteen healthy matched controls.
+The pharmacokinetic profile of a 20 mg dose of tasimelteon was compared among 8 subjects with severe renal impairment (estimated glomerular filtration rate [eGFR] ≤29 mL/min/1.73m²), 8 subjects with end-stage renal disease (ESRD) (GFR <15 mL/min/1.73m²) requiring hemodialysis, and 16 healthy matched controls.
 There was no apparent relationship between tasimelteon CL/F and renal function, as measured by either estimated creatinine clearance or eGFR.
-Subjects with severe renal impairment had a 30% lower clearance, and clearance in subjects with ESRD was comparable to that of healthy subjects.
+Subjects with severe renal impairment had a 30% lower CL/F clearance than match controls; however, when variability is taken into account, the different was not significant.
 No dose adjustment is necessary for patients with renal impairment.

-Tasimelteon exposure decreased by approximately 40% in smokers, compared to non- smokers.
+Tasimelteon exposure decreased by approximately 40% in smokers, compared to non-smokers.
+The patient should be instructed to cease or reduce smoking while taking tasimelteon.

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.